apache/spark/docs/configuration.md

 `log4j2.properties` file in the `conf` directory.
 One way to start is to copy the existing templates `log4j2.properties.template` or `log4j2.properties.pattern-layout-template` located there.

 ## Structured Logging
-Starting from version 4.0.0, Spark has adopted the [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html) for logging, which outputs logs in JSON format.
+Starting from version 4.0.0, `spark-submit` has adopted the [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html) for logging, which outputs logs in JSON format.
 This format facilitates querying logs using Spark SQL with the JSON data source.
 Additionally, the logs include all Mapped Diagnostic Context (MDC) information for search and debugging purposes.

 To configure the layout of structured logging, start with the `log4j2.properties.template` file.